-Nigeria is a water-stressed country and existing organizations use large amounts of water, which has a significant impact on the availability of safe water for the local communities in the area.
+Nigeria is a water-stressed country, and existing organizations use large amounts of water, which has a significant impact on the availability of safe water for the local communities in the area.
 Additional stress to the environment is the high rate of open defecation, which impacts water quality.
-Every year, an estimated 124,000 children under the age of 5 die because of diarrhea, mainly due to unsafe water, sanitation and hygiene.
+Every year, an estimated 124,000 children under the age of 5 die from diarrhea, mainly due to unsafe water, sanitation and hygiene.
 Lack of adequate water and sanitation are significant causes of other diseases, including respiratory infection and malnutrition.

 EnvironFocus Incorporated, Canada, in partnership with charitable organizations in Nigeria, is working to provide Nigerian Communities with safe drinking water under the Safe Drinking Water for Nigerian Communities initiative (Safe Drinking Water Project).